-- Atlantic City Lifestyle Tourism survey produced by LIGHT in partnership with the Casino Reinvestment Development Association (CRDA) and Masterpiece Advertising. - The Atlantic City Restaurant Week 2021 Report, commissioned by the CRDA and the Atlantic City Restaurant Week Committee. - The Atlantic City Stakeholder Report, produced in partnership with the CRDA and Masterpiece Advertising.
+- Atlantic City Lifestyle Tourism survey produced by LIGHT in partnership with the Casino Reinvestment Development Association (CRDA) and Masterpiece Advertising. - The Atlantic City Restaurant Week 2021 Report, commissioned by the CRDA and the Atlantic City Restaurant Week Committee. - The Atlantic City Stakeholder Report, which included responses from industry and community leaders, was produced in partnership with the CRDA and Masterpiece Advertising.